Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 (2) invitations for reflective and connecting practices

 Traditionally, people will travel to the jungle, following a strict dieta and live mostly alone in a jungle hut with the guidance of experienced shamans.
+The dieta in terms of food is usually extremely simple, unsalted, vegan, with no oils, fats, or flavorings.
+The dieta in terms of living is meant to direct you towards quiet inward reflection and reducing outer connections and noise.
 Most of the day consists of gentle movement, time in nature, reflection, and listening (to yourself, your thoughts, your body, your emotions, and your intuition - maybe to God/spirit/nature).

 Dosing often starts low and is increased gradually, building over days to weeks of sustained use.
 Many practitioners describe the heart-opening, dream-enhancement, and energetic/emotional shifts as most pronounced after 7 to 14+ days of consistent work, with deepening through the full dieta period.